Mission

 About the Governance of Sunrise International

-The Sunrise Project International Stichting has a two-tier governance, with a management board and a supervisory board.
+Stichting Sunrise International has a two-tier governance, with a management board and a supervisory board.
 Whilst the management board is responsible for the day-to-day operations and is exclusively entitled to represent the foundation, the management board members may be dismissed and appointed by the Supervisory Board.
 The Supervisory Board also has important approval rights with a list of important decisions, including the amendment of this policy plan or major financial transactions.

 The initial members of the supervisory and management boards represent a wealth of international experience in climate change campaigning and movement building.

-The Sunrise Project International Stichting Supervisory Board
+Stichting Sunrise International Supervisory Board

 Claire Mallinson